conradakunga/Blog/_posts/2026-08-21-net-11-preview-extension-indexers.md

 str.ItemAt(0);
 ```

-It has not been possible to impelment this as a property.
+It has not been possible to impelment this as a **property**.

 **This is now available in .NET 11.**

-To enable this, you need to turn on preview language features.
+To enable this, you need to turn on **preview language** features.

-Change your .csproj to add the following tag:
+Change your .`csproj` to add the following tag:

 ```xml
 <LangVersion>preview</LangVersion>